wincent/clipper/README.md

               [--logfile=LOGFILE] \
               [--config=CONFIG_FILE]

-Note that both of these commands may fail to do the right thing inside of a tmux session.
+Note that these commands may fail to do the right thing inside of a tmux session under macOS.
 Run `launchctl` from outside of tmux, otherwise Clipper may find itself in the wrong execution context.
 Similarly, when running manually, either run Clipper outside of tmux or use the aforementioned `reattach-to-user-space` as a wrapper.

 ## Uninstalling